elislibrand/deep-learning-framework/README.md

-### A basic framework, built from scratch in NumPy, for implementation of neural networks.
+### A basic framework, built from scratch in NumPy, for implementation of neural networks